Carbon Monoxide Alarm Information

 Basic Fire Escape Planning

 - Pull together everyone in your household and make a plan.
 Walk through your home and inspect all possible exits and escape routes.
 Households with children should consider drawing a floor plan of your home, marking two ways out of each room, including windows and doors.
 Also, mark the location of each smoke alarm.
-For easy planning, download NFPA's escape planning grid.
-This is a great way to get children involved in fire safety in a non-threatening way.
+For more information, visit NFPA How to Make a Home FIre Escape Plan.

 - Install smoke alarms in every sleeping room, outside each sleeping area and on every level of the home.
 Test smoke alarms monthly using a broom handle to reach test buttons and replace batteries yearly.